 Display Your House Number

 It’s important that your house number be highly visible to those who are driving by or pulling up.
-Even in the era of Google Maps and GPS, your house hunters will still want to make sure they’ve found the right place.
+Even in the era of Google Maps and GPS, your house hunters will still want to make sure they’ve found the right house.

 You can get decorative numbers at a home improvement store or buy them online; look for a chic way to display them not just on your mailbox, but also on the front of the house itself.
+There are many ideas online for how to make your house numbers add to your front stoop look while still being clear for anyone looking for your place.

 Add Some Greenery